This post may contain affiliate links. Read the full disclosure here.

 Add water to the coir slowly.
 You want it to swell up but not be sodden.
 You can squeeze the excess out but it’s a ballache.

-When to repot your house plants
+When to repot your houseplants

 It’s fairly easy to tell when your house plants need repotting, which is great news if you don’t want to repot – buy plants that show no signs of needing repotting.